-- Click the link HERE or under the "Further Resources" section at the bottom of the MNYS Compensation Guidelines webpage - Once you open the spreadsheet for your use, download, open and save the document on your computer using the 'save as' feature and name the document. - After you have renamed and saved the excel document, close the Clergy Compensation Guidelines document and work solely on the excel document. - Complete the information needed [as designated by the blue fields] - o Month Day and Year - "Item A" Enter the number of years ordained - o "Item A" Enter Cash Stipend amount per Minimum Base Salary [Index I] - o "Item C" Enter an amount for Utilities if applicable - o "Item H" Enter Housing Equity Allowance if applicable - o "Item H" Enter monthly installment amount per month if applicable - "Item P" List the medical benefits in column G if applicable [the total of these benefits will carry forward to the Medical Benefits line automatically] - Please note that the benefits listed in column "G" are additional benefits that are not included in the Portico Plan that has been offered.
-For example, if the Silver plan level was offered and the clergy wants to buy up to the Gold plan, the additional cost will be entered here. - "Item Q" Enter the Other Benefits if applicable - After you have completed entering all the information, this document will perform all calculations for you - Be sure to save the document when you have completed entering the information
+- CLICK HERE to download the excel spreadsheet for calculating clergy compensation-WITH PARSONAGE - Once you open the spreadsheet for your use, download, open, and save the document on your computer using the 'save as' feature and name the document. - After you have renamed and saved the excel document, close the Clergy Compensation Guidelines document and work solely on the excel document. - Complete the information needed [as designated by the blue fields] - o Month Day and Year - "Item A" Enter number of years ordained - "Item A" Enter Cash Stipend amount per Minimum Base Salary [Index I] - "Item C" Enter amount for Utilities if applicable - o "Item H" Enter Housing Equity Allowance if applicable - o "Item H" Enter monthly installment amount per month if applicable - "Item P" List the medical benefits in column G if applicable [the total of these benefits will carry forward to the Medical Benefits line automatically] - Please note that the benefits listed in column "G" are additional benefits which are not included in the Portico Plan that has been offered.
+For example, if the Silver plan level was offered and the clergy wants to buy up to the Gold plan, the additional cost will entered here. - o "Item Q" Enter the Other Benefits if applicable - After you have completed entering all the information, this document will perform all calculations for you - Be sure to save YOUR excel document when you have completed entering the information